denten-books/plain-text/2-device.md

 [@turing_computable_1937, 231].
 The machine's "behavior" is therefore determined by its initial configuration---the arrangement of tape and scanning apparatus---plus the scanned symbol.
 The scanned symbol becomes a part of machine "memory."
-In contemporary language we would say that the mechanism translates software into hardware, and the other way around, in a process of translation already suggested in Wittgenstein thought experiments.
+To paraphrase today, I would say that the mechanism translates software into hardware and the other way around, in a process of translation between thought and thing already suggested in Wittgenstein thought experiments.

 We imagine then a device not unlike a telegraph or a film projector, which ingests reels of tape.
 But unlike telegraphs or film projectors, the ingested